 You’ll be greeted by Joali staff at Male International Airport and taken to the private lounge.
 The seaplane from Male to Joali takes 45 minutes; return transfers are from around USD$800 for guests aged 12 and over, around USD$400 for little Smiths aged 2–11 and free for younger kiddos.

 Worth getting out of bed for

-There are treasure hunts, etc, laid on for adventurous children at Joali's kids' club, and equally enticing activities for grown ups, too: follow the Art Map, explore the reefs with the in-house marine biologist, or brave the heat in the teaching kitchen.
+There are treasure hunts, etc, laid on for adventurous children at Joali's kids' club, and equally enticing activities for grown ups, too: follow the Art Map, join a workshop in the Art Studio,explore the Nemo-filled house reef with the in-house marine biologist, or brave the heat in the teaching kitchen.
 But back to that beauty of a beach… Joali is a watersports wonderland.
-Grab some snorkeling kit, a jet ski, some paddle boards and off you go.
+Grab some snorkelling kit, a jet ski, some paddle boards and off you go.
 To the sea!

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this design destination in the Maldives and unpacked their handmade beads from Joali’s boutique, a full account of their island break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Joali in the Maldives...

 A friendly butler in pink linen hands you a frozen red velvet cupcake.
 The arrival jetty looks like a giant wave.
 Is that a manta ray suspended in the palms?
 For a moment you suspect you’ve ingested hallucinogens, but actually you’ve just arrived at Joali, the resort bringing art-world credentials to the islands.